bayramog-zz/azure-stack-docs.tr-TR/azure-stack/operator/azure-stack-create-service-principals.md

     $AzureStackInfo = Invoke-Command -Session $Session -ScriptBlock {Get-AzureStackStampInformation}
     $Session | Remove-PSSession

-    # Using the stamp info for your Azure Stack instance, populate the following variables:
+    # Using the stamp info for your Azure Stack Hub instance, populate the following variables:
     # - AzureRM endpoint used for Azure Resource Manager operations
     # - Audience for acquiring an OAuth token used to access Graph API
     # - GUID of the directory tenant